 Calculating Cross-Operator Transfer Windows with Python

-AFC logs rarely share identical clock synchronization standards.
-Before applying any temporal logic, you must normalize all tap events to a single UTC reference, strip hardware latency, and enforce strict parsing boundaries.
-Avoid naive string slicing; instead, rely on Python’s standard datetime module for ISO 8601 compliance and explicit timezone resolution.
+AFC logs rarely share identical clock synchronization standards, and a transfer window is only as trustworthy as the two timestamps bounding it.
+Before applying any temporal logic, normalize every tap to a single UTC reference, reject any timestamp that lacks a timezone, and enforce strict parsing boundaries.
+Avoid naive string slicing; rely on Python’s standard datetime module for ISO 8601 compliance and explicit timezone resolution.
+A tap that cannot be parsed deterministically is raised, never guessed — a defaulted timezone is the most common source of phantom transfers across a DST boundary.

 import logging